 Easy (6-ingredient!)
-Tomato Basil Pasta bursting with bright lemon, garlic, & fresh basil.
+Tomato Basil Pasta filled with flavors of bright lemon, garlic, and fresh basil.
 A beautiful dish for summer-ripe garden tomatoes.

 Ingredients for Tomato Basil Pasta

-- Shallot (lightly sauté the shallot & garlic to soften the sharpness if desired)
+- Shallot: You can also slightly sauté the shallot and garlic to soften the sharpness if desired.

 Fresh Tomato Basil Pasta with Lemon & Garlic